silvR-AG/SQL-Data-Project/SQL-Technical.md

 #### CAP Theorem:
 The CAP theorem states that it is impossible for a distributed computing system to simultaneously provide all three of the following guarantees:

-    - Consistency: All clients see (immediately) the latest data even in the case of updates.
+    - Consistency: All clients see the latest data even in the case of updates.
     - Availability: All clients can find a replica of some data even in the case of a node failure.
 This means that even if some part of the system goes         down, the clients can still access the data.
     - Partition tolerance: The system continues to work regardless of arbitrary message loss or failure of part of the system.